Motor Fuel Group

-Motor Fuel Limited (trading as Motor Fuel Group and MFG) is a British operator of filling stations, convenience stores and food service providers in the United Kingdom, founded by Sharad Mohanlal Raja and Sailesh Ranchhoddas Sejpal in 2004.
+Motor Fuel Group (trading as Motor Fuel Group and MFG) is a British forecourt operator that has grown through a series of management-led acquisitions and strategic investments to become one of the United Kingdom’s largest independent petrol station operators.

 As of March 2024, the group is the UK's largest independent forecourt provider.
 The company is currently based in St Albans and is owned by Clayton, Dubilier & Rice, who also own the Morrisons supermarket chain.